decker-edu/decker/doc/resource-handling-page.md

 -   Three protocol schemes are supported
     -   `decker:` the *default resource bundle* that is located in the currently running executable (ie. `decker:decker-resource-1.3.0.zip`)
     -   `file:` the resource bundle is located in the local file system (ie. `file://home/henrik/decker-personal-resource-1.3.0.zip`)\
+        a relative local path may be specified simply as `./resource/example`
     -   `https:` the resource bundle is located on a remote server (ie. `https://decker.uni-wü.de/decker-hci-style-resource-1.3.0.zip`)\
     -   `dev:` this is special: the bundle is located in unpacked state in the project directory during development (this is used when decker is executed with `stack exec -- decker`)
 -   The packed resource bundle is unpacked into a local cache directory on first use of decker